kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    dZ \approx \frac{-c\nu_0\delta_{\nu_b}}{{\nu_{br}}^2}

-This is the formula that is documented in the programmers manual to get a value for GIPSY's keyword *DDELT* (on of the alternative keywords from the list DRVAL, DDELT, DRPIX, DUNIT which describe an alternative coordinate system with a higher priority than the system described by the corresponding keywords that start with 'C').
+This is the formula that is documented in the programmers manual to get a value for GIPSY's keyword *DDELT* (one of the alternative keywords from the list DRVAL, DDELT, DRPIX, DUNIT which describe an alternative coordinate system with a higher priority than the system described by the corresponding keywords that start with 'C').
 However the formula is never used in GIPSY to explicitly set the value of DDELT.